anna-ip/React-restaurant/README.md

 ## Restaurant app built with React

+A Restaurant app with reiews and menu page.

+#### Technilogies used:
  This project was bootstrapped with Create React App.
+* React
+* Sass
+* Jest